 Now my work is my life - there is never a moment when I wish I was doing something else.
 I'm healthier and happier.
 Maybe not richer in money, but there are other types of wealth not measurable in dollars and cents.

-From our 50 acre homestead on Wheeler Hill I go out into the "dust of the world," as the old Chinese poets would say, doing the work of a poet and oral memoirist.
-I travel down the road and then settle back in with my family on quiet, peaceful Wheeler Hill amongst my old-order Amish neighbors.
+From home on Wheeler Hill I go out into the "dust of the world," as the old Chinese poets would say, doing the work of a poet and oral memoirist.
+I travel down the road and then return to settle back in on quiet, peaceful Wheeler Hill amongst my old-order Amish neighbors.
 The best of two worlds.

 The pages at this site will explain more of what I do as a poet, oral memoirist and encourager, as well as listing upcoming events, providing some recent writing, and how to get in touch with me.